xiaorehothot-lgtm/Percolation-Threshold-Fitting-Tool/README.md

 Linearized for fitting:

 $$\ln(\kappa) = \ln(\kappa_0) + t \cdot \ln(\phi - \phi_c)$$
+The tool uses **profile likelihood (concentrated least squares)**: for each candidate φc, the inner OLS problem has a closed-form solution.
+A golden-section search then refines φc to RSS minimum.

+Find Me：
 If you find it useful, please contact me.
 I can customize this tool for you.
 Of course, this is a paid service, but the cost won't be high; it's just to cover the basic maintenance costs of the software.
-邮箱：xiaoresmallhot@163.com
+E-Mail：xiaoresmallhot@163.com
 Thank You！！！
-The tool uses **profile likelihood (concentrated least squares)**: for each candidate φc, the inner OLS problem has a closed-form solution.
-A golden-section search then refines φc to RSS minimum.